BaseMax/LaravelTaskDDD/README.md

-# PHP Task API DDD
+# Laravel Task API DDD

 This is a PHP & Laravel-based RESTful API that manages tasks using Domain Driven Design (DDD) architecture.
 The API allows users to create, read, update, and delete tasks.